Refugee Resettlement Program – Oregon

 - Financial Donations: Cash assistance helps refugees get started here.
 Please visit our online donation page.
 Under the gift designation section of this page, please specify that you want your donation to go to the Portland office.

 Moving?
 Downsizing?
 Replacing?
 We are accepting donations of new and gently used household items and furniture!
 Your donated household items and furniture will be used to help prepare apartments for newly arrived refugees.
-We will pick up donations that are in excellent condition and are within our geographic range.
+We will pick up donations that are in excellent condition and are within our geographic range (Portland, Oregon).
 We are in need of the following:

 - Tables and chairs